 The first time I encountered the West African standard bell pattern it was in a Music and Physics seminar.
 The lecturer played a twelve-beat cycle on a wood block — seven strokes distributed unevenly but with a rightness that arrested the room.
 She then played the Cuban clave, the bossa nova timeline, a Bulgarian aksak rhythm.
 Different cultures, different instruments, different centuries.
 She asked whether there was a pattern.
-There was.
-It is named after a mathematician who died around 270 BCE.
+One modern mathematical description uses an algorithm associated with a mathematician who died around 270 BCE.
+The music did not acquire its history from Euclid.

 Euclid’s Algorithm